 The Airmen's Stories - P/O O V Tracey

-When the squadron was engaged in the Sidi Rezegh area on December 1st he saw one of 274's Hurricanes go down and make a forced landing.
+When the squadron was engaged in the Sidi Rezegh area on 1st December he saw one of 274 Squadron's Hurricanes go down and make a forced landing.
 Tracey landed, picked up the pilot, Lieutenant Hoffe of the SAAF, and successfully carried him back to base.

 274 Squadron was detailed to give top cover to Blenheims bombing 5 miles south-west of El Adem on 8th December 1941.
 Over the target enemy fighters were seen and 274 turned towards them.
 Other enemy fighters joined in and 274 was heavily outnumbered.

 Tracey was shot down by a Mc200.
 His Hurricane turned over at low level and dived into the ground 5 miles south of El Adem, bursting into flames.

 Sometime later some South African soldiers reported finding a grave beside the wrecked Hurricane.
 On the cross was a flying helmet and Tracey's identity discs.